 Stories of massive lines to purchase water and restricted sales were throughout the media.

-Extensive testing and monitoring have followed the initial ‘do not drink’ notice but as of 3:00 AM Sunday the advisory stayed in place, with the Mayor rightly erring on the side of caution.
+Extensive testing and monitoring have followed the initial ‘do not drink’ notice.
+Still, as of 3:00 AM Sunday, the advisory stayed in place, with the Mayor rightly erring on the side of caution.